alphagov/gsp/adr/ADR005-ingress.md

 ## Consequences

-* The LoadBalancer Service type is well documented around the web and does provide a convinent way to expose a Service that people may expect to be enabled
+* The LoadBalancer Service type is well documented around the web and does provide a convenient way to expose a Service that people may expect to be enabled